ThabetFY/udacity-react-second-project/README.md

 - New poll: Users can create a new poll with two options.

-- Leaderboard: Users can view the leaderboard of users based on their activity and number of polls answered.
+- Leaderboard: Users can view the leaderboard of users based on their activity and the number of polls answered.

 - Navigation: Users can navigate between different pages using the navigation menu.